- Discussion paper on Community Living Area Land Reform in the Northern Territory

 There are more than 100 Aboriginal communities on community living area land in the Northern Territory.
 A community living area is a small portion of land granted out of a pastoral lease as conditional freehold to an Aboriginal community or family for residential purposes, where Aboriginal people did not benefit from land granted under the Aboriginal Land Rights (Northern Territory) Act 1976.

-The Australian Government wants to work in partnership with community living area land owners, community members, the Northern Territory Government, the Northern Territory Land Councils, the Northern Territory Cattlemen’s Association and other relevant and interested stakeholders to achieve comprehensive and sustainable reforms for community living area land.
+The Australian Government is committed to working in partnership with community living area land owners, community members, the Northern Territory Government, the Northern Territory Land Councils, the Northern Territory Cattlemen’s Association and other relevant and interested stakeholders to achieve comprehensive and sustainable reforms for community living area land.

-A discussion paper has been prepared on community living area land reform in the Northern Territory to mark the start of consultation by the Australian Government.
+A discussion paper on community living area land reform in the Northern Territory was released in March to mark the start of consultation by the Australian Government.

-The purpose of the paper is to encourage discussions, through written feedback and in-community meetings in the Northern Territory.
-The Australian Government would like to hear views on dealing with community living area land and how it should be used in the future to benefit community living area communities.
+The purpose of the paper was to encourage discussions, through written feedback and in-community meetings in the Northern Territory.
+The Australian Government wanted to hear views on dealing with community living area land and how it should be used in the future to benefit community living area communities.

 A summary of these discussions and written feedback will be presented in an outcomes paper that the Australian Government will release publicly.